- Global Fortune 50 Company

 Great Idea But Where do we go from here?

-Basically this meant that they needed standards in detail down to each attribute at Front End Engineering Design (FEED) stage, then placed on the detailed purchase specifications at sub-project tender, and then handed over in practical terms to SAP & Maximo for operational maintenance and procurement people at commissioning.
+Basically, this meant that they needed standards in detail down to each attribute at Front End Engineering Design (FEED) stage, then placed on the detailed purchase specifications at sub-project tender, and then handed over in practical terms to SAP & Maximo for operational maintenance and procurement people at commissioning.
 The company had tried to solve the problem previously using a master data management system and outsourced data company but the underlying data and skills, particularly the characteristics and class library needed was the missing link.
-Procurement had selected UNSPSC as external material group for spend reporting, as well as two other important coding systems: ISO 8000 for commercially neutral material descriptions, and INTRASTAT/HTS for consistent commodity / VAT reporting.
+Procurement had selected UNSPSC as the external material group for spend reporting, as well as two other important coding systems: ISO 8000 for commercially neutral material descriptions, and INTRASTAT/HTS for consistent commodity / VAT reporting.
 Engineering’s issue was the there are many ISO Oil & Gas standards including 14224 and 15926 but none of these had the level of detail they were looking for.
 The main problem remained: was there a detailed-enough global non-proprietary dictionary that procurement and engineering could easily use, right from day 1?

 After a 3-month-long detailed proposal phase.
 Refresh™ was selected as the standardization toolset.
 Key in the selection of Refresh™ was: